 Diamonds that have been newly mined pass through an international diamond exchange, which is essentially the central distribution point in the diamond supply chain.
 There are a number of factors taken into account when the diamonds are reviewed for sorting, after which they're then passed on to dealers and manufacturers.
 Once they reach that point, the diamonds are cut and made ready for sale.
 Tel Aviv, Israel is home to Ramat Gan, the world’s largest international diamond exchange.
 Ramat Gan makes it’s home in the Diamond Tower, which is where you'll find the largest diamond trading floor in the world.
 It's also home to several other international exchange buildings.

 Diamonds are a global business, which is why you'll also find exchanges in places such as Antwerp, Belgium and New York City.
 It's in these exchanges where traders buy the rough diamonds that have been recently mined.
-Clarity, color, shape.
+Clarity, colour, shape.
 Size are all characteristics that factor into the value of a diamond.
 People who work in the exchanges need to know a lot about the gems in order to come up with a fair value.
-It goes without saying that all diamond sorters are required to go through rigorous background checks.
+It goes without saying that all diamond sorters are required to go through rigors background checks.
 Once the diamonds have been sorted, ultra-sensitive scales are used to weight the stones.
 It's worth noting that you only usually get roughly one ounce of useable stone from every 142 carats.

 With the sorting and weighing complete, international diamond exchanges then move on to distribution.
 The stones that are sent out to dealers are the ones that have been deemed useable by the sorters.
 Once the dealers take possession of the stones, they'll very often send them off to factories to be cut and polished.
 Diamonds can change hands many times before they're actually delivered to market.
 It's the profit that the sorter makes which determines the difference between the buying and selling price of diamonds.
 On average, sorters show a profit margin of somewhere around 10%.
 The Ramat Gan diamond exchange is responsible for sorting roughly 65% of all the rough diamonds in the world, which explains why the sorters who work there earn more than most.